-Puto with Cheese is a soft and fluffy Filipino steamed cake with creamy, melted cheese for a savory contrast.
-It's a crowd-pleaser that's easy to make and perfect for any occasion!
+Puto with Cheese is a soft, fluffy steamed cake topped with creamy, melted cheese for a savory contrast.
+There are many types of puto in the Philippines, but this cheesy version is a favorite.
+Itโs simple to make and perfect for any occasion!

 Jump to: